super-chao1997/Cerebrum/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-MIT-orange.svg)](https://github.com/agiresearch/AIOS/blob/main/LICENSE)
 <a href='https://discord.gg/B2HFxEgTJX'><img src='https://img.shields.io/badge/Community-Discord-8A2BE2'></a>

-AIOS is an LLM-based AI Agent Operating System, which embeds large language model into the operating system for agent-related resource management.
-AIOS is designed to address problems (e.g., scheduling, context switch, memory management, etc.) during the development and deployment of LLM-based agents, for a better ecosystem among agent developers and users.

 AIOS is the AI Agent Operating System, which embeds large language model (LLM) into the operating system and facilitates the development and deployment of LLM-based AI Agents.
 AIOS is designed to address problems (e.g., scheduling, context switch, memory management, storage management, tool management, Agent SDK management, etc.) during the development and deployment of LLM-based agents, towards a better AIOS-Agent ecosystem for agent developers and agent users.
 AIOS includes the AIOS Kernel (the [AIOS](https://github.com/agiresearch/AIOS) repository) and the AIOS SDK (this [Cerebrum](https://github.com/agiresearch/Cerebrum) repository).
 AIOS supports both Web UI and Terminal UI.